 Role of Statins and Anti-Inflammatory Drugs

-If inflammatory markers like high-sensitivity C-reactive protein (CRP) are high, it’s a warning for heart risks16.
-Statins can lower these markers, protecting the heart16.
-Also, drugs such as aspirin fight heart disease by reducing inflammation16.
+If inflammatory markers like high-sensitivity C-reactive protein CRP are high, it’s a warning for heart risks.
+Statins can lower these markers, protecting the heart.
+Also drugs such as aspirin fight heart disease by reducing inflammation.

 Inflammation Marker | Significance |